ilausuch/CacheServer/README.md

 Conclusion:

-* Pypy is faster with hudge difference with others.
+* Pypy is faster with huge difference with others.
 Is 3 times faster than python3 for puts operations, and 6 times faster for get operations
 * And python 3 is better than python 2.
 Is 2 times faster for puts and 3 times faster for gets